 - Group 2 – yeasts were not detected in the faecal samples at day 28.

-The supplementation of IBS sufferers with Lab4 probiotics prior to and alongside antibiotics may provide protection against overgrowth by yeasts.
+The supplementation with Lab4 probiotics prior to and alongside antibiotics may provide protection against overgrowth by yeasts in IBS sufferers.